Ojaswi1/Wrangling-SCOTUS-data/scotus.md

 ![](scotus_files/figure-gfm/unnamed-chunk-5-1.png)<!-- -->

 ## Create a graph similar to above that adds a second component which compares the percentage for all cases versus non-unanimous cases (i.e. there was at least one dissenting vote)

+**Answer**: The graph indicates that in non-unanimous decisions woth Justice Scalia was in majority are lower that all decisions where he was in majority.
+Both graphs follow similiar patterns, but non-unanimous decisons are a lower percent than all decisions.

 ``` r
 all_cases <- scdbv %>%